PaloAltoNetworks/pan.dev/products/ansible/docs/panos/guides/panorama-push.md

 import Assumptions from '../assumptions.md' import LabGuidance from '../../../../lab-guidance.md'

-# Panorama Configuration, Commit and Push
+# Configure, Commit and Push with Panorama

 In this guide, you will make configuration changes on Panorama within a Device Group.
 You will then commit the changes to Panorama, then push the changes to the managed devices (firewalls).